NBISweden/workshop-reproducible-research/pages/conda/conda-2-the-basics.md

 mamba env export --from-history > environment.yml
 ```

-where `--from-history` only reports the packages requested to be installed
+Where `--from-history` only reports the packages requested to be installed
-and not additional dependancies.
+and not additional dependencies.
 A caveat is that if no version was
 originally specified, then it is not included in the export file either.

 * Now, deactivate the environment by running `mamba deactivate`.